Flamefork/freefocus/README.md

 focusable elements on page.
 If user pressed "right", just move focus to focusable element placed to the right of the current focused one.
 It's that easy.

-It can be used as a polyfill for CSS3 UI `nav-*` directional focus navigation properties.
+It can be used as a polyfill for [CSS3 UI `nav-*` directional focus navigation](http://www.w3.org/TR/css3-ui/#nav-dir).

+Uses [W3C WICD Current Focus Point Algorithm](http://www.w3.org/TR/WICD/#current-focus-point-algorithm) for focus traversal.

 ## Download